asmodeus812/elearning/cracking-coding-interview/8-bitwise-operations.md

 Binary number are represented as a chain or a string of of 1s and 0s.
 This string is enumerated (usually) from right to left, the right most bit being the least significant and the leftmost being the most significant.
 The numbering starts from 0 up to number of bits - 1.
-Some common types and their sizes
+Some common types and their sizes, note that the size is platform dependent but the types and the sizes listed below are the ones most commonly seen

 -   byte = 8 bits = 1 byte
 -   short = 16 bits = 2 bytes